vaclav2016/xmppredis/README.md

 It works just via REDIS-commands PUBLISH and SUBSCRIBE: http://redis.io/commands/publish

-This is example, try to send message to jid somebody@a35a17e05e4z6vxdl.onion from PHP page:
+This example PHP-script is try to send message to jid somebody@a35a17e05e4z6vxdl.onion:

     <?php